ava-labs/avalanchego/README.md

 launch of firewood.
 If they are retained, all changes made will be shared upstream.

+## Termimology

+* `Revision` - A point-in-time state/version of the trie.
+This represents the entire trie, including all `Key`/`Value`s at that point in time, and all `Node`s.
+* `View` - This is a synonym for a `Revision`.
+* `Node` - A node is a portion of a trie.
+A trie consists of nodes that are linked together.
+Nodes can point to other nodes and/or contain `Key`/`Value` pairs.
+* `Hash` - In this context, this refers to the merkle hash for a specific node.
+* `Root Hash` - The hash of the root node for a specific revision.
+* `Key` - Represents an individual byte array used to index into a trie.
+A `Key` usually has a specific `Value`.
+* `Value` - Represents a byte array for the value of a specific `Key`.
+Values can contain 0-N bytes.
+In particular, a zero-length `Value` is valid.
+* `Key Proof` - A proof that a `Key` exists within a specific revision of a trie.
+  This includes the hash for the node containing the `Key` as well as all parents.
+* `Range Proof` - A proof that consists of two `Key Proof`s, one for the start of the range, and one for the end of the range, as well as a list of all `Key`/`Value` pairs in between the two.
+A `Range Proof` can be validated independently of an actual database by constructing a trie from the `Key`/`Value`s provided.
+* `Change Proof` - A proof that consists of a set of all changes between two revisions.
+* `Put` - An operation for a `Key`/`Value` pair.
+A put means "create if it doesn't exist, or update it if it does.
+A put operation is how you add a `Value` for a specific `Key`.
+* `Delete` - A operation indicating that a `Key` that should be removed from the trie.
+* `Batch Operation` - An operation of either `Put` or `Delete`.
+* `Batch` - An ordered set of `Batch Operation`s.
+* `Proposal` - A proposal consists of a base `Root Hash` and a `Batch`, but is not yet committed to the trie.
+In firewood's most recent API, a `Proposal` is required to `Commit`.
+* `Commit` - The operation of applying one or more `Proposal`s to the most recent `Revision`.

 ## Roadmap
 ### Green Milestone
 This milestone will focus on additional code cleanup, including supporting